-Nikon D5000 versus Nikon D5600
+Nikon D5000 vs D5600

-The Nikon D5000 and the Nikon D5600 are two digital cameras that were announced, respectively, in April 2009 and November 2016.
+The Nikon D5000 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in April 2009 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D5000 has a resolution of 12.2 megapixel, whereas the D5600 provides 24 MP.
+The D5000 has a resolution of 12.2 megapixels, whereas the D5600 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (9 percent) than the Nikon D5000.
 Moreover, the D5600 is markedly lighter (21 percent) than the D5000.
 In this context, it is worth noting that neither the D5000 nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Nikon D5000»||127 mm||104 mm||80 mm||590 g||510||n||Apr 2009||749||Nikon D5000|

 |Nikon D5600«||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699||Nikon D5600|